 The cost of a consumer proposal can vary depending on a few factors:

 While LIT fees are regulated across Canada, they might vary a bit depending on where you live.
-Different regions could have slightly different tax rates, so it is a good idea to ask your LIT if location plays a role in the overall cost.
+Different regions could have slightly different tax rates, so it is a good idea to ask your LIT if location plays a role in the overall cost, though it may not be a huge difference or driving factor.

 Understanding how much a consumer proposal costs is one thing, but managing those costs is another.
 Here are some tips to help you stay on top of things: